Flown writing instruments from the Mercury, Gemini & Apollo missions

 Unflown availability - Unflown NASA-issue examples of this pen, generally used in training, are as difficult to find as flown examples with only four having appeared at auction in the last few years.
-'Freebie' space pens given by Fisher to the astronauts (with their names engraved on them) are seen from time to time, but these are not the AG-7 model used operationally by NASA.
+'Freebie' space pens given by Fisher to the astronauts (with their names engraved on them) are seen from time to time, but these are usually the later CH4 model with the clip attached to the side of the barrel rather than the AG-7 model used operationally by NASA.

 The Fisher Pen Co. is still going strong today, with its business based largely on the concept of the Space Pen.
 They still produce versions of the AG-7 pen and have produced numerous commemorative editions over the years.
-However, purists should note that the modern 'Original Astronaut Pen' including the recent 40th Anniversary Apollo 11 version has a side button retractor as used by NASA from Skylab onwards rather than the end push-button retractor that was actually used on the Apollo missions.
+However, purists should note that the modern 'Original Astronaut Pen' has a side button retractor as used by NASA from Skylab onwards rather than the end push-button retractor that was actually used on the Apollo missions.

 The Soviet space agency reportedly purchased 100 AG-7 pens in February 1969, although whether these were fitted with end or side button retractors is not clear.